 I trained at the Centre for Counselling and Psychotherapy Education in London (CCPE ), completing first a Foundation in Counselling and Psychotherapy, then a 4-year post-graduate Diploma and finally a Master's Degree in Transpersonal Counselling and Psychotherapy.

-I am accredited by the United Kingdom Council for Psychotherapy and abide by their ethics and of the British Association of Counsellors and Psychotherapists.
+I am accredited by the United Kingdom Council for Psychotherapy and abide by their ethics.
+I am compliant with the new General Data Protection Regulations (GDPR) and have a GDPR policy setting out in detail how I register and store information that we discuss in our work.
+If you would like to see it, please ask me.
 I also receive weekly supervision as stipulated by the UKCP and BACP and client anonymity is maintained throughout.

 Q.Do I need a referral to come and see you?